saher-wrld/README_Generator/README.md

 ## Description
 Having a high-quality README is essential when launching an open-source project.
 It should clearly explain the purpose of the app, provide usage instructions, outline installation steps, describe how to report issues, and guide potential contributors on how to get involved.
 Including a section on contributions is particularly important, as it encourages other developers to help make the project more successful.

-In this challenge, you'll create a command-line took that simplifies the process of generating a README file.
-By using this tool, project creators can quickly produce a professional READNE file, allowing them to focus more on developing the project itself.
+In this challenge, you're able to create a command-line tool that simplifies the process of generating a README file.
+By using this tool, project creators can quickly produce a professional README file, allowing them to focus more on developing the project itself.

 Your task is to build a command-line application that uses the Inquirer package to dynamically generate a README.md file based on user input.